Michael-Yongshi/PyQt-Darktheme/README.md

 app.setPalette(DarkPalette())
 ```

-See the 'test_gui.py' file for an example how to make it configurable

 #### using DarkApplication
 For an application that is fixed in a dark theme, you can use the DarkApplication class
 ```